 Google Chrome has the most comprehensive array of options for languages.
 It has a library of numerous languages that can be fully incorporated into its web and mobile versions.
 Once you can use your favorite browser in your native language, the experience can be far more enjoyable, pleasant, and entertaining.
 With that being said, you probably have not seen a language switch on Google Chrome before.
 You will have to find the language setting with some effort.
 This article will go over the steps you need to undertake to change the default language on Google Chrome.

 Language setting in Google Chrome

-Whenever you install Google Chrome for the first time on your system, the browser will adjust to your device’s default language to be the default language of your browser as well.
+Whenever you install Google Chrome for the first time on your system, the browser will adjust to your device’s default language to be your browser’s default language.
 In most cases, this is English.
 However, whenever a person needs to translate the entire browser menu and features into another language, the option is readily available.
 Also, sometimes a browser can update or change the default language by integrating a third-party program or application.

-Rarely, the language also gets changed when you move your device to another geographical region in the world.
-In that case, you may want to switch the language back to English or whichever language you previously had.
+Rarely does the language get changed when you move your device to another geographical region in the world.
+You may want to switch the language back to English or whichever language you previously had.

 Once you add a new language to Google Chrome, you can quickly shift between multiple languages.
 This is particularly useful for bilingual or multilingual users.
 However, it is essential to note that once the browser’s default language is changed, Google Chrome will not follow suit on all the sites you visit from that point onwards.
 This would certainly not enable you to see web pages directly in the default language without you having to translate their contents manually.
 Although this feature is available, it does not work as expected every time.
 Now that you know what to expect from the language setting in Google Chrome, we will dive into the steps for actually changing it.